Global Ecology and Conservation (MSc)

 We invite leading external experts and thinkers in conservation to contribute regularly to our course.

 From the rivers of South Wales to the Bornean rainforest, our MSc covers the major conservation issues affecting habitats across the globe.
-With training in core areas, such as wildlife surveys, biodiversity assessments and species management, you will learn how to identify current and emerging threats to species and ecosystems, and develop the necessary skills to tackle these threats with effective and scalable solutions.
+With training in core areas, such as wildlife surveys, biodiversity assessments and species management and conservation.
+You will learn how to identify current and emerging threats to species and ecosystems and develop the necessary skills to tackle these threats with effective and scalable solutions.

-These core topics are combined with a free choice of optional modules, including Science Communication, Water and Life on Earth, and Frontiers in Biosciences, and wide-ranging options for the research project and many coursework topics, giving you the freedom to tailor your studies to your interests and career aspirations.
-Several of our core modules include a fieldwork element, whilst our optional Field Research and Placement module comprises an extended field course in the UK or overseas, along with a professional work placement.
+These core topics are combined with a free choice of optional modules, including Integrated Water Science for the Real World.
+You will have wide-ranging options for the research project and coursework topics, giving you the freedom to tailor your studies to your interests and career aspirations.
+A lot of our core modules include a fieldwork element, whilst our optional Field Research and Placement module (BIT055) comprises an extended field course in the UK or overseas, and a professional work placement.

-We know that ecology and conservation are constantly evolving, and, in response, we have developed an MSc that is explicitly forward-looking, covering new technology and ‘horizon scanning’ for future conservation issues.
-With a flexible and interdisciplinary approach, we aim to train postgraduates who can take on roles in research, practice, policy, consultancy and more, and who have the skills, confidence and knowledge base to adapt to a global job market and changing environment.
+With a flexible and interdisciplinary approach, we train you to eventually take on roles in research, practice, policy, consultancy and more, and to have the skills, confidence and knowledge base to adapt to a global job market and changing environment.

 Where you'll study